filsinger/filsinger.github.com/_posts/2011-12-29-emacs-git-business-and-pleasure.md

 ##The Structure
-Currently, my emacs config folders exist in `~/.emacs.git/` on OS X, and in `%USERPROFILE%/.emacs.git/` on Windows. (_I might change this in the near future; place everything within the `~/.emacs.d` folder_)
+Currently, my emacs config folder exists in `~/.emacs.git/` on OS X, and in `%USERPROFILE%/.emacs.git/` on Windows. (_I might change this in the near future; place everything within the `~/.emacs.d` folder_)

 Let's take a look at the directory structure I have in my `~/.emacs.git/` folder (_it's a pretty simple structure_).